 Making the weight measurement with the scales:

-The dynamic model of the system is static, thus the weight of the gold bar is not supposed to change.
-Our next state estimate (prediction) equals the current state estimate:
+The dynamic model of the system is static; thus, the weight of the gold bar is not supposed to change.
+Our next state estimate (prediction) equals to current state estimate:

-After a unit time delay, the predicted estimate from the previous iteration becomes the previous estimate in the current iteration:
+After a unit time delay, the predicted estimate from the previous iteration becomes the prior estimate in the current iteration:

 Making the second measurement of the weight: